| |

 Red Dwarf.

-There was a lot of animation and anime that came in its wake.
+There was also a lot of animation and anime that came in its wake.
 And

 without Star Wars, there is likely no resurgence of